 Life-Death-RebirthInspired by James Frazer, Jane Ellen Harrison and modern mythologers, some scholars have labeled Persephone a life-death-rebirth deity.

-In Greek mythology, Tartarus is both a deity and a place in the underworld even lower than Hades.
+In Greek mythology, Tartarus, or Tartaros, is both a deity and a place in the underworld - even lower than Hades.
 In ancient orphic sources and in the mystery schools Tartaros is also the unbounded first-existing "thing" from which the Light and the cosmos is born.

-In Hesiod's Theogony, c.
-700 BC, the deity Tartarus was the third force to manifest in the yawning void of Chaos.
-As for the place, the Greek poet Hesiod asserts that a bronze anvil falling from heaven would fall 9 days before it reached the Earth.
-The anvil would take nine more days to fall from Earth to Tartarus, making it approximately 4733.22 miles deep.
-In The Iliad (c.
-700), Zeus asserts that Tartarus is "as far beneath Hades as heaven is high above the earth."
-As a place so far from the sun and so deep in the earth, Tartarus is hemmed in by three layers of night, which surround a bronze wall which in turn encompasses Tartarus.
+In The Iliad, Jove asserts that Tartarus is "as far beneath Hades as heaven is high above the Earth".
+As a place so far from the sun and so deep in the earth, Tartarus is hemmed in by 3 layers of night, which surrounds a bronze wall which in turn encompasses Tartarus.
 It is a dank and wretched pit engulfed in murky gloom.
-It is one of the primordial objects which sprung from Chaos, the Abyss.
-Along with Tartarus, Gaia (Earth), and Eros, emerged into the universe.
+It is one of the primordial objects, along with Chaos, Earth, and Eros, that emerged into the universe.

 Uranus is the Latinized form of Ouranos, Greek name of the sky.
 In Greek mythology Uranus is personified as the son and husband of Gaia, Mother Earth.
 Ouranos and Gaia were ancestors of most of the Greek gods.